Rows of solar panels, with wind turbines in the background

 Core modules

-With guidance from an expert supervisor, you'll identify a challenge that excites you and develop an approach to investigating it.
-As you apply your analytical and creative skills to the project, you'll build self-confidence and resourcefulness alongside your new engineering capabilities.
 You'll also learn to showcase your work professionally through reports and presentations that demonstrate your readiness for an engineering career after university.

 In this module, you'll bring mathematical principles and literature reviews together in order to design energy efficient buildings.
 You'll work within regulatory standards for zero carbon buildings, and apply knowledge of technical resources - renewable energy, dynamic pricing, smart technology - as you create your designs.
 By balancing technical skill and economic awareness, you'll advance your abilities to realise sustainable buildings.